sillyjason/auto_data_aggregation/README.md

 At the project root directory, create a .env file with the following env variables
 ```
 # EE Environment Variables
-EE_HOSTNAME= //the hostname of any node that has Data service deployed.
+EE_HOSTNAME= // hostname of your Couchbase node
-EVENTING_HOSTNAME= //the hostname of any node that has Eventing service deployed
+EVENTING_HOSTNAME= // hostname of your Couchbase node

 #CB User Credential
 CB_USERNAME= // username for admin credentials to Couchbase cluster